 I love the color scheme and it feels quality and well-built.
 The front selector switch was easy to operate with one finger and it should last a lifetime.

-Number 1: TR Industrial Heat Gun Kit 1500w with Variable Temperature Control
+Number 1: TR Industrial Heat Gun Kit 1700w with Variable Temperature Control has Gone Digital.

 This is our pick for one of the best heat guns on the market at the moment.
-Sure you can spend a lot more on a digital display heat gun but unless you are using it every day the extra expense is not worth it.
+Sure you can spend a lot less on a manual temperature control nob heat gun but unless you are using it every day the extra expense is not worth it.

 TR Industrial Heat Gun Pros

-- Perfect for all jobs including Shrink tubing, paint stripping, plastic welding, PVC pipe bending, copper tube welding and carbon wrapping all become easier with this 1500W heat gun.
+- Perfect for all jobs including Shrink tubing, paint stripping, plastic welding, PVC pipe bending, copper tube welding and carbon wrapping all become easier with this 1700W heat gun.

 - Variable adjustable temperature and side and dual fan speed selector switch on the back handle, very nice.